 Davin & Adley Pros

-- One thing that I hated about most nursing pads was one coming off while I slept and having to hunt for it in my sheets the next morning.
-Since this covers both sides, this happens a lot less with this liner.
+- One thing that I hated about most nursing pads was one coming off while I slept and having to hunt for it in my sheets the next morning with a wet shirt.
+Since this liner covers both sides of your nursing bra, it’s much better at staying in place.

 - They are well-made and come with a bag for machine washing.